 Frequently Asked Questions (FAQs)

 We usually hold information sessions from September - December.
-Dates for the 2018 sessions will be posted when they are available.
+Dates for the upcoming sessions will be posted in August.

 Yes, however you will need to apply to our MSW program.
 Some credits may be able to be transferred over if accepted.
 If you are interested in transferring to the MSW Program, please contact the program director Dr. Cathy Kerr.